State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Discussions and Implications

 \begin{theorem}[Strong Duality \cite{paternain2019constrained}] The constrained reinforcement learning problem in \eqref{P:constrainedRL} and its dual form in \eqref{eqn_crl_dual_problem} are such that \end{theorem}

-The equivalence of Theorem \ref{theo_no_gap} implies that the constrained MDP in \eqref{P:constrainedRL} is equivalent to the unconstrained Lagrangian form in \eqref{eqn_lagrangian_maximizers_rl}.
-Thus, at a fundamental level, it seems that constrained RL is not more difficult to solve than an unconstrained RL.
+The equivalence of Theorem \ref{theo_no_gap} implies that the primal and dual \emph{optimal values} of the constrained MDP in \eqref{P:constrainedRL} are equal to the optimal value of the unconstrained Lagrangian form in \eqref{eqn_lagrangian_maximizers_rl}.
+Thus, at a fundamental level, it would appear that constrained RL is not more difficult to solve than an unconstrained RL.
 One need only find the optimal Lagrange multiplier $\lambda^\star$ that renders \eqref{P:constrainedRL} and \eqref{eqn_lagrangian_maximizers_rl} equivalent and proceed to solve the unconstrained MDP in \eqref{eqn_lagrangian_maximizers_rl} with $\lambda=\lambda^\star$.
 This is a relatively simple task because the dual problem in \eqref{eqn_crl_dual_problem} is a convex program \cite{boyd2004convex} and therefore easy to minimize.
-Thus, solving a constrained reinforcement learning problem is not more difficult than conventional reinforcement learning save for the relatively simple task of finding optimal dual variables.
+Thus, solving a constrained reinforcement learning problem should not be more difficult than conventional reinforcement learning save for the relatively simple task of finding optimal dual variables.
 However, as we saw in Example \ref{ex_monitoring} and concluded in Remark \ref{rmk_cmdp_pmdp_not_equivalent}, \emph{this is not the case}.
 The optimal dual variable may be uninformative about the optimal policy.
 We explain why in the next section.